-How to find out if you have an easement
+How to find out if your property has an easement

 If you’re buying a house, make sure to ask the seller if any exist on the property.
 Call the utility company and/or look up public records, if the seller isn’t sure.
 Knowing what easements exist on the property you’re buying is important, because your brand new parcel of land may not be 100% yours.
 A good real estate agent should be able to guide you through this process.
 Hopefully, this has answered several of your questions about easements.